tarekmonowar/second-responsive-website/README.md

-# second-responsive-website
+# Second Responsive Website

-# Responsive Website - Tarek Monowar
+## Responsive Website - Tarek Monowar

 This is my first responsive website project built using **HTML** and **CSS**.
 It is designed to provide a modern and user-friendly interface with responsiveness across various screen sizes.